Guide: Stack Operations

 Note: Notice how push and pop are just syntactic sugar for the simpler sub, add, and mov instructions.

 For convenience, here’s the contents of the file.
-To play around with it, download the lab locally.
+To play around with it, clone the repository locally.

 section .data